 That ‘local area’ for me was the treadmill at the bottom of my garden.
 To get into the spirit though, I’d mapped out the official route the day before so I could run on the same virtual roads as everybody else.
 After dragging myself out of bed early on Sunday morning and joining in with the #TeamVirtual video call to get us all started with a pre-run warm-up, I headed down to my machine shortly after 09:00 and spent the next 90 minutes completing the London 10K through the scenes of Google Maps.

 And it was tough – probably the toughest event I’ve taken part in so far.
-It’s so much easier to stick to a training plan when someone is going through it with you, and not having Phil by my side meant I probably wasn’t as strict on myself as I should have been.
+It’s easier to stick to a training plan when someone is going through it with you, and not having Phil by my side meant I probably wasn’t as strict on myself as I should have been.
 On top of this the threat of thunderstorms made for a horribly muggy morning with only warm breezes.
 Even with the doors wide open, the temperature in the room reached 30-degrees and it was a struggle to keep cool.

 The main reason for the difficulty however was completing the race on my own.
-The atmosphere is the best thing about being at the London 10K in person and there’s no way you can recreate that on a treadmill.
+The atmosphere is the best thing about being at the London 10K in person and you can’t recreate that on a treadmill.
 When you’re there, you get swept along in the crowd and spectators; and flowing with the other runners makes you forget about your tired legs and sore feet.
 The organisers also put massive spray machines along the route so you can run through the mist, which feels amazing – Pete squirting me with a water bottle wasn’t the same, although it was appreciated.

 I managed to complete 13.13K in 01:35 hours, the extra distance being added to account for a walking warm-up and extremely long cool-down.
 Like I mentioned above, I’m never going to be a fast runner and there’s no way I’m ever going to manage the 29:25 minutes scored by winner Andrew Heyes; but I don’t think this was a bad time for me though and overall, I’m satisfied with it.
 My goal has always been to complete the 10K in under an hour, but I have doubts about ever being able to achieve this on a treadmill due to the reasons described in this post.